prasanthn/django-cbvcrudapp/README.md

 Look at ``cbvcrudapp.urls`` too see how the views are setup.

-The module ``cbvcrudapp.views`` contains the views ``InlineObjectsCreateView`` and ``InlineObjectsUpdateView`` that allow us to simulatneously update a model and instances of another model that has a foreign key pointing to it.
+The module ``cbvcrudapp.views`` contains the views ``InlineObjectsCreateView`` and ``InlineObjectsUpdateView`` that allow us to simultaneously update a model and instances of another model that has a foreign key pointing to it.

 The templates in ``cbvcrudapp/templates`` has JavaScript embedded in them that